 The exhibit in Bodhgaya included a wall of heart-breaking statements from those who chose this path, along with thumbnail photos of every man, women, young, old, monastics and laymen who chose this path.
 They range from political statements of resistance, hopelessness and despair, a refusal to live lives of walking dead in their own land, to the most principled religious determination to, by their own deaths, relieve the suffering of their people; the ultimate tonglen.

 China’s answer to self-immolation is not to address any of the Tibetan concerns, but to repress speech even more, to criminalize self-immolation and those who are deemed to be its accomplices.
 Penalties for “encouraging” this act include imprisonment.
 The Dalai Lama is considered one of the prime culprits encouraging self-immolation.
-I passed through this this small exhibit in silence, my heart breaking.
+I passed through this small exhibit in silence, my heart breaking.
 It brings tears now in the writing.
 Where on earth has any one people been systematically repressed to this extent, endured such suffering, so completely, for so long, in their own homeland?
 Palestinians?
 Perhaps, yes.
 South African apartheid?
 Another possibility.
 But in neither of these cases was there also religious repression and the systematic destruction of culture.

 The last statement of Sonam (which means “benefit”) Topgyal: